srct/whats-open/README.md

 few things that allow you to run the site locally, like using an sqlite database instead of the PostgresSQL one used for production currently.

-However, it is possibly to run the site locally using the PostgresSQL database and normal `settings.py` file.
+However, it is possible to run the site locally using the PostgresSQL database and normal `settings.py` file.
 The most sane way of doing this requires that the heroku-toolbelt installed and that you have access to the heroku site as a contributor, so see me if you desire this.

+###To Do###
+* Get all restaurants displaying correct open times on the page.
+AKA. make extensive tests.
+* Add a Typeahead search box at the top to quickly filter out restaurants.
+* Sort by location view
+* Get a decent UI
+* Add times until opening/closing for restaurants that are close, and exact times for those that aren't.
+* Add yellow close-to-closing condition.
+* Possible: Make page refresh, or more preferably have the data refresh.
+For example, with AJAX calls.